 That’s easy.
 Making yourself do something is easy.
 You’re scared to talk to her?
 Go do it anyway.
 I don’t fucking care if you’re scared.
 That’s my upbringing.
 Those are my friends.
 You got to go and do this.
 I don’t care if you’re fucking crying.
 Stand the fuck up.
 I learned this lesson even as an adult from a friend of mine that you’ve met yesterday, for the guys who were at the club night.
 A big tall guy.
 By the way, I don’t know if you know how old he is.
 He’s 12 years older than me, we’re both dragons.

 He used to date double dragons.
 So it’s like, “How old is she, double dragon?”
 You get it?
 Chinese Zodiac guys, you’re like, “What?”
 So anyway, motorcycle trip.
 I was told by another friend, the guy who organized it that, even though I’d never been on a motorcycle in my life and that I’ve never driven anything besides an automatic car that I will have no trouble riding though the mountains of Vietnam with no motorcycle experience at all.

-Even though I found that just before I went, that Vietnam has the second highest motorcycle fatalities of the whole entire world after India.
+Even though I found out just before I went, that Vietnam has the second highest motorcycle fatalities of the whole entire world after India.
 But hey, that’s okay.
 We’ll go on this closed dirt course.
-I did six hours on two separate days of going [INAUDIBLE 00:19:41] and figuring out how to go into first gear into second gear and things like that.
+I did six hours on two separate days of going in figure eights and figuring out how to go into first gear into second gear and things like that.

 So anyway, I’m like, okay.
 He thinks I can do it, I’ll do it!
 So I get on there, all the other guys have a lot of experience, I have none.
 I get on that bike, I can’t, my toes don’t even touch the fucking floor, all right?
 So they’re trying to figure out how to lower the bike, they can’t, we got to get going.
 In order to get down, I’m really balancing on one leg, just hop on it.